Heavy Vehicle Road Reform

 Phase one—improve transparency around expenditure, investment and service delivery

-The first phase of the reform is aimed at improving transparency around road expenditure, investment and service delivery.
+The first phase of the reform aimed to improve transparency around road expenditure, investment and service delivery.
 Fundamentally, properly functioning markets require informed users and road providers.
-The measures outlined below, aim to establish a baseline of information that would be required to transition to the provision of heavy vehicle infrastructure as an economic service over the longer term:
+The measures outlined below, aim to establish a baseline of information required to transition to the provision of heavy vehicle infrastructure as an economic service over the longer term:

 - Road expenditure and investment plans;